-In the book on Las Vegas history, El Cortez is deserving of it’s own chapter.
+In the book on Las Vegas history, El Cortez is deserving of its own chapter.
 Opening in 1941, the building’s exterior has changed very little over the years and the property is the only active casino on the National Register of Historic Places.

 As a smaller hotel operation, lines are short and move quickly.
 As a pleasant surprise, my room was upgraded automatically from a Cabana Junior Suite to a Cabana Super Suite.
-A nice touch as I didn’t ask for an upgrade, nor did I attempt to coerce the staff member with the $20 trick.
+Nice touch as I didn’t ask for an upgrade, nor did I attempt to coerce the staff member with the $20 trick.
 A few additional square feet can’t hurt!

-Upon check in, guests are also given a coupon book with food, drink, and casino match play offers.
+Upon check-in, guests are also given a coupon book with food, drink, and casino match play offers.
 A nice touch, further perpetuating El Cortez’s image as a property where you get your money’s worth.

-The room itself was spacious and offered up all key amenities you would expect in a Las Vegas hotel room such as a safe, iron/ironing board, fridge, TV and hair dryer.
+The room itself was spacious and offered up all key amenities you would expect in a Las Vegas hotel room such as a safe, iron/ironing board, fridge, TV, and hairdryer.
 An additional perk not offered in many Vegas rooms was the Keurig coffee machine that came stocked with 4 K-Cups daily at no additional fee.
 A really nice touch!

-As a suite with some square footage, there was a connected living area which included a couch, chair, coffee table, and seating at the end of the bed.
-The interior walls were a vibrant green that were described as “headache inducing” by the gal working the check-in counter but as a person that embraces differentiation, I liked it.
+As a suite with some square footage, there was a connected living area that included a couch, chair, coffee table, and seating at the end of the bed.
+The interior walls were a vibrant green that was described as “headache-inducing” by the gal working the check-in counter but as a person that embraces differentiation, I liked it.

 The bathroom was also spacious, with 2 sinks and a large shower.
 Floors and walls were attractively tiled and a massive mirror hung above the vanity.

 Unlike most rooms downtown, the roar of Fremont Street is completely inaudible from the Cabana Suites.
 They are just far enough away from the commotion to allow for complete silence.
-No earplugs needed here.
+No earplugs are needed here.

 With physical security in mind, we liked that there was a security guard posted outside the Cabana Suites 24/7.
 It’s rare that I feel unsafe on Fremont Street, but where drinking and debauchery are afoot, playing it safe is a good call.

 One disappointing aspect of our room was the overall cleanliness.
 By no means would I describe it as disgusting, but this room hadn’t received a detailed cleaning for some time.
-Every corner had dust and hair accumulating, the bathroom door had visible dried drips running down it’s surface, the couch fabric was worn and tired and every wall corner and furniture leg seemed to be knicked up.
+Every corner had dust and hair accumulating, the bathroom door had visible dried drips running down its surface, the couch fabric was worn and tired and every wall corner and furniture leg seemed to be knicked up.
 Pulling back the end tables on either side of the bed revealed dust buildup that must have taken years to slowly build.
-Not enough to ruin my stay, but I could see guests used to higher end accommodations being put off.
+Not enough to ruin my stay, but I could see guests used to higher-end accommodations being put off.

-At a price point of $74.52 (inclusive of tax and resort fees) I found the room to meet expectations and deliver a strong enough value proposition to stay again.
+At a price point of $74.52 (inclusive of tax and resort fees), I found the room to meet expectations and deliver a strong enough value proposition to stay again.

-Every resort property has their silver bullet and this is where El Cortez absolutely shines.
+Every resort property has its silver bullet and this is where El Cortez absolutely shines.
 Low limits on tables are abundant.
 A spot at a $5 blackjack, craps, or roulette game is rarely a difficult find.
-Of course, they offer the typical assortment of slot games, but we recommend seeking out the bank of coin operated slots near Ike’s bar.
+Of course, they offer the typical assortment of slot games, but we recommend seeking out the bank of coin-operated slots near Ike’s bar.

-Food and Drink Options On Site
+Food and Drink Options at El Cortez

 Also armed with a healthy selection of craft beers, Eurika is located in the Medical Arts Building just across the street from El Cortez.